 - A real-world example

-As you are dealing with data in Power Query, it is important to learn how to work with table, list, and record from the code.
+As you are dealing with data in Power Query, it is important to learn how to work with tables, lists, and records from the code.
 In this section, you will learn about these three structures in code, and how to navigate between different parts of each structure.

 - Primitive Value